Martin Fedor: Political career

 He left SDKÚ-DS in 2016 and joined Radoslav Procházka's #Network.
-After receiving only 5.6% in the 2016 Slovak parliamentary elections, and secret talks between Procházka and Robert Fico to join the coalition government led by SMER-SD, #Network started to fall apart, and after few months all the group's MPs had either become independent (going on to form the new party SPOLU) or joined another coalition party, Most-Híd.
+After receiving only 5.6% votes in the 2016 Slovak parliamentary elections, and secret talks between Procházka and Robert Fico to join the coalition government led by SMER-SD, #Network started to fall apart, and after a few months all the group's MPs had either become independent (going on to form the new party SPOLU) or joined another coalition party, Most-Híd.
 Fedor joined Most-Híd in 2016 and been a member since then.